“It keeps me alive – at least 37% of the time.

 Clean out your priority closet.
 Chances are, half the things in there really don’t belong.
 Do it now, no delays.
 You won’t get your procrastination time back.

 Let go of over-achieve and perfectionism.
-Besides driving everyone around you crazy, perfect is an unachievable goal.
+Besides driving everyone around you crazy, perfection is an unachievable goal.
 Even if achieved, this mindset will rob you of the joy of a life dependent on Christ and Christ alone.
 There can be but one source of my strength, and if it’s me, it can’t be Him.
 Give it up.
-If you don’t do it for yourself, do it for your kids.
+If you don’t do it for yourself, do it for your spouse and kids.

 Appreciate your healthcare team.
 Don’t just not participate in physician criticisms – stamp it out.
 Go against the grain here.
-Throw water on the fires of grump, gripe and gossip about physicians and how much money they should or shouldn’t make.
-It’s none of our business what they make – you can rest assured that no one pays a higher price to be a doctor than a doctor and his/her family.
-Appreciate them – and tell them that you do.
-The day I got my pacemaker, I thought my cardiologist was worth every penny he was paid.
+Appreciate your team – and tell them that you do.
+I see blogs and social media posts that openly and, in my opinion often trivially, slam physicians as uncaring, inattentive, and difficult to work with.
+Another frequent physician criticism is that they’re overpaid professionals who could take lower salaries.
+That may be true, but I can promise you, no one pays a higher price to be a physician than the doctor and his or her family.
+The day I got my pacemaker, I thought my PCP and cardiologist were worth every penny they were paid.
 And you would have, too.

 I hope you never have to find out.